particle-iot/docs/docs/api.md

 at which point you will be immediately notified.

-Verifing and Flashing new firmware
+Verifying and Flashing new firmware
 ---------

 All your Spark firmware coding can happen entirely in the build section of the website.